High-spin measurements in an arbitrary two-qudit state: Abstract

 \section{Abstract}

 Violation of the CHSH inequality by a bipartite quantum state is now used in many quantum applications.
-However, the explicit analytical expression for the maximal value of the CHSH expectation under Alice and Bob spin measurements is still known only in a two-qubit case.
-In the present article, for a two-qudit state of an arbitrary dimension $d=2s+1\geq 2$, we introduce the notion of the spin-$s$ correlation matrix, having dimension $3\times3$ for all $d\geq2$; establish its relation to the general correlation $(d^{2}-1)\times (d^{2}-1)$ matrix of this state within the generalized Pauli representation and derive in terms of the spin-$s$ correlation matrix the explicit analytical expression for the maximal value of the CHSH expectation under Alice and Bob spin-$s$ measurements in this state.
-Specifying this general expression for the two-qudit GHZ state, the nonlocal two-qudit Werner state and some nonseparable pure two-qudit states, we find that, under large spin ($s\geq1$) measurements in each of these nonseparable states, including the maximally entangled one, the CHSH inequality is not violated.
-Moreover, unlike the case of spin-$1/2$ measurements, where each pure nonseparable two-qubit state violates the CHSH inequality and the maximal value of its CHSH expectation increases with a growth of its entanglement degree, the situation under large spin measurements is quite different -- for a pure two-qudit state with a higher degree of entanglement, the maximal value of the CHSH expectation turns out to be less than for a pure two-qudit state with lower entanglement and even for a separable one.
+However, the explicit analytical expression for the maximal value of the CHSH expectation under local Alice and Bob spin-$s$ measurements is still known only for $s=1/2$.
+In the present article, for an arbitrary state of two spin-$s$ qudits, each of dimension $d=2s+1\geq 2$, we introduce the notion of the spin-$s$ correlation matrix, which has dimension $3\times 3$ for all $s\geq \frac{1}{2}$; establish its relation to the general correlation $(d^{2}-1)\times (d^{2}-1)$ matrix of this state within the generalized Pauli representation and derive in terms of the spin-$s$ correlation matrix the explicit analytical expression for the maximal value of the CHSH expectation under local Alice and Bob spin-$s$ measurements in this state.
+Specifying this general expression for the two-qudit GHZ state, the nonlocal two-qudit Werner state, and some nonseparable pure two-qudit states, we find that, under local Alice and Bob high-spin ($s\geq1$) measurements in each of these nonseparable states, including the maximally entangled one, the CHSH inequality is not violated.
+Moreover, unlike the case of spin-$1/2$ measurements, where each pure nonseparable two-qubit state violates the CHSH inequality and the maximal value of its CHSH expectation increases monotonically with a growth of its entanglement, the situation under high-spin measurements is quite different -- for a pure two-qudit state with a higher degree of entanglement, the maximal value of the CHSH expectation turns out to be less than for a pure two-qudit state with lower entanglement and even for a separable one.